symfony/symfony-docs/messenger.rst

         ]);

 With this configuration, messages routed to the ``orders`` transport are stored in the ``outbox`` transport instead.
-Then, run two kinds of workers:
+Then, run workers for both transports:

 .. code-block:: terminal